chamodanethra/biometric_signature/README.md

 - `androidConfig`: An `AndroidConfig` object containing following properties:
     - `useDeviceCredentials`: A bool to indicate whether Device Credentials' fallback support is needed for the compatible Android devices.
+    - `signatureType`: An enum value of AndroidSignatureType.
 - `iosConfig`: An `IosConfig` object containing following properties:
     - `useDeviceCredentials`: A bool to indicate whether Device Credentials' fallback support is needed.
+    - `signatureType`: An enum value of IOSSignatureType.

 - **Returns**: `String` - The base64 encoded public key.